SimonBeCool/HabboICU-Client/README.md

 # HabboICU Client

- This Project is based of Bobba.IO from Josedn
+This project is based on a older version from bobba.io.
+Copyright (c) 2019 - based by relevance (@Josedn) & advanced developed by Satoshi